Congregational First Night Seder

 The mitzvah which requires us to rid our homes of hametz does not mean that we have to throw things away – that would be a violation of the mitzvah bal tashkhit, which prohibits waste or unnecessary destruction.
 Unopened items can be donated to food banks, certainly; but that which cannot be donated can be stored in an area in your home which will be off-limits during Pesakh (a cabinet which is taped shut, a basement shelf covered with a sheet, a box in the attic…).
 Halakah provides for those items to be sold for the duration of the holy day period.

-The deadline for getting the list to Rabbi to be part of the hametz sale is Friday, April 3rd by 10 am.
-Email your itemized list to Rabbi at email@example.com and your hametz will be sold to Rev. Tara.
-The hametz will be bought back on April 11 and will legally belong to you again at sundown.
+Email your itemized list to Rabbi at [email protected] and your hametz will be sold to Amelia.
+The hametz will be bought back after havdalah and will legally belong to you again at that time.

 Ma’ot Hittin – Helping others to celebrate